 Consistent with AS 38.05.850, DNR issues miscellaneous land use authorizations for activities on state owned lands within the Knik River Public Use Area (PUA).
 The most common land use authorizations issued in the PUA are land use permits, public access easements, and site easements.
 Land use permits can provide authorization for commercial recreation activities, cross-country travel of heavy equipment, large organized events, trail works, and improvements to facilities.
 Public access easements and site easements reserve state land for specific uses such as trails (motorized and non-motorized), facility development, and associated maintenance activities.

-Phase II construction is almost complete.
-The range will open August 22nd, 2015 at 10:00 am and resume it's normal schedule of 10:00am to 8:00pm.
+Phase II construction is complete.
+It's normal schedule of 10:00am to 8:00pm.
 The range will be closed every Wednesday.
-There should now be 16 -18 lanes of fire on the 100 yard range, and 10-12 lanes of fire on the 25 yard range.
-Parking has also been expanded and portable lavatories will be provided.
+There are now 18 lanes of fire on the 100 yard range, and 10-12 lanes of fire on the 25 yard range.
+Parking has also been expanded and portable lavatories have been provided.

 USE OF THE KRPUA SHOOTING RANGE IS AT YOUR OWN RISK.

-That being said, please ensure you have read and understood all the Range Rules and Firing Line Rules for the site.
+That being said, please ensure you have read and understood all the Range Rules (PDF) site.
 Both land managers and the State Troopers will cite violations of the KRPUA regulations.
 Please pick up your debris and remind others to do the same.
 Damage and maintenance costs will take away resources that could enhance the facility.

 Located between Palmer and Butte Alaska, the Knik River Public Use Area Shooting Range is off of the Maud Road Extension, approximately 2.7 miles from the end of the paved section of Maud Road.
 It is approximately 1000' ft. past Mud Lake with appropriate signage marking its location.